carlomilanesi/measures-rs/docs/Tutorial.md

 Here is the complete list of methods of `LinearMap3d`, which can be used to create linear transformations in the space:
 * `new(coefficients: [[Number; 3]; 3])`: It allows to construct any 3D linear transformation, if you know its 9 coefficients.
-* `scaling(factors: [Number; 3])`: It returns a transformation which multiplies the first coordinate by the first factor, the second coordinate by the second factor, and the third coordinates by the third factor.
+* `scaling(factors: [Number; 3])`: It returns a transformation which multiplies the first coordinate by the first factor, the second coordinate by the second factor, and the third coordinate by the third factor.
 To have an isotropic scaling, the factors must be equal.
 * `rotation(unit_vector: Measure3d, angle: Measure)`: It returns a transformation which rotates vectors counterclockwise by the specified angle around the axis specified by a unit vector.
 * `projection_onto_line(unit_vector: Measure3d)`: It returns a transformation which projects vectors onto the line having the direction specified by a unit vector.
 * `projection_onto_plane(unit_vector: Measure3d)`: It returns a transformation which projects vectors onto the plane specified by its orthogonal unit vector.